menu

 Demographics

-The population of South Bay has a very low overall level of education: only 6.81% of people over 25 hold a 4-year college degree or higher.
+The citizens of South Bay have a very low rate of college education: just 6.81% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in South Bay in 2022 was $9,350, which is low income relative to Florida and the nation.
 This equates to an annual income of $37,400 for a family of four.
 However, South Bay contains both very wealthy and poor people as well.
 South Bay also has one of the higher rates of people living in poverty in the nation, with 32.00% of its population below the federal poverty line.